Maumagnaguagno/maumagnaguagno.github.io/publications.md

 @inproceedings{moraes2012generic,
-  title={{A generic FPGA emulation framework}}, author={Moraes, Fernando and Moreira, Matheus and Lucas, Carlo and Corr{\^e}a, Dairan and Cardoso, Douglas and Magnaguagno, Maur{\'i}cio and Castilhos, Guilherme and Calazans, Ney}, booktitle={2012 19th IEEE International Conference on Electronics, Circuits, and Systems (ICECS 2012)}, pages={233--236}, year={2012}, organization={IEEE}
+  title={{A generic FPGA emulation framework}}, author={Moraes, Fernando and Moreira, Matheus and Lucas, Carlo and Corr{\^e}a, Dairan and Cardoso, Douglas and Magnaguagno, Maur{\'i}cio and Castilhos, Guilherme and Calazans, Ney}, booktitle={19th IEEE International Conference on Electronics, Circuits, and Systems (ICECS)}, pages={233--236}, year={2012}, organization={IEEE}